 2) Make sure they have a decent introduction class

-3) Choose a number of weekly class that works with you
+3) Choose a number of weekly class that works for you

 4) Find the right coaches for you